PrasadSaste/ClientManagementTask/README.md

 password:Admin@123

 Pending Task
-I have complted the remaing task as of now after two hours and complted the project within timeline
+I have complted the remaing task as of now after two hours and complted the project